President's Pancake Breakfast

 United Way is a worldwide not-for-profit movement.
 In Canada, it operates in more than 100 communities.
 Each United Way raises support locally, directly responding to the needs of the community.
 Each is governed by an autonomous Board of Directors that, along with staff and volunteers, helps to build a caring community.

 As the largest private-sector supporter of social services in Toronto, the United Way Toronto and York Region is dedicated to creating the opportunities people need to improve their lives and build a better future.
 Their work is fueled by groundbreaking research and powerful partnerships, which allow them to identify gaps and responsibly mobilize volunteer and financial resources for the most direct impact: effecting positive and lasting change, right here where we all live, work and raise our families.

-Each member of the York U staff and faculty community will be emailed their own personalized electronic pledge form on Nov.
-2. Please check your email inbox to find your unique giving link.
-Contact email@example.com you encounter any issues, or to request a paper pledge form.
+Each member of the York U staff and faculty community will be emailed their own personalized electronic pledge form on Oct.
+31. Please check your email inbox to find your unique giving link.
+Contact email@example.com if you encounter any issues, or to request a paper pledge form.